-This campfire berry cobbler is a delicious and easy dessert that comes together quickly without a mixer or any special equipment.
-It’s a delicious addition to any meal, especially when served with a big scoop of ice cream!
+This campfire berry cobbler is over the top delicious and easy to make dessert.
+It comes together quickly without a mixer or any special tools.
+It’s a delicious ending to any meal, especially when served with a big scoop of ice cream!

 When you’re in the mood for a dessert that just screams delicious, whip up one of these, top with ice cream, and do happy dance.

-- If you use frozen fruit, you’ll partially defrost it before mixing with the sugar.
+- If you use frozen fruit, you’ll want to partially defrost it before mixing with the sugar.
 There will be more juice from the ice crystals that have formed on the fruit.

-- If your fruit isn’t very sweet you can add up to an additional 1/4 cup of sugar.
-You can also decrease the sugar you add to the fruit if you prefer.
+- Feel free to add an additional 1/4 cup of sugar if doesn’t taste sweet enough or. decrease the sugar you add to the fruit if you prefer.